orsolyabus/yoga-room-react/planning/user stories.md

     * clicks [Interested]
     * class saved to his list of interesting classes (listed on profile page)

+  3. returning user
-  3. logged in user signs up to a class
+  4. logged in user signs up to a class
-  4. logged in user send a teacher a question
+  5. logged in user send a teacher a question

-  5. logged in user saves a search
+  6. logged in user saves a search
-  6. logged in user re-visits a saved search
+  7. logged in user re-visits a saved search

 B. User is a teacher
   1. visits the site when not logged in